-Revenue from property development sales is recognised when the significant risks, rewards of ownership and effective control has been transferred to the purchaser which has been determined to occur upon settlement and after contractual duties are completed.
-No revenue is recognised if there are significant uncertainties regarding recovery of the consideration due, the costs incurred or to be incurred cannot be measured reliably, there is a risk of return or there is continuing management involvement to the degree usually associated with ownership.
+Revenue from property development sales is recognised when control and title has been transferred to the purchaser and the obligation to settle to the purchase price occurs.
+This has been determined to occur upon settlement and after contractual duties are completed.
+No revenue is recognised if there are significant uncertainties regarding recovery of the consideration due.

-Revenue shall be measured at the fair value of the consideration received or receivable.
+Revenue shall be measured at the transaction price agreed under the contract.
 The amount of revenue arising on a transaction is usually determined by agreement between the entity and the buyer or user of the asset.
-It is measured at the fair value of the consideration received or receivable taking into account the amount of any trade discounts and volume rebates allowed by the entity.
 When the arrangement effectively constitutes a financing transaction, the fair value of the consideration is determined by discounting all future receipts using an imputed rate of interest.
 The imputed rate of interest is the more clearly determinable of either: (a) the prevailing rate for a similar instrument of an issuer with a similar credit rating; or (b) a rate of interest that discounts the nominal amount of the instrument to the current cash sales price of the goods or services.
 The difference between the fair value and the nominal amount of the consideration is recognised as interest revenue.